-Tool Name Description Antialiasing Enabled by default.
+Property Description Antialiasing Enabled by default.
 This option causes the contours of the eraser strokes to blend with the surrounding colours, to create an illusion of smoothness otherwise not possible due to the picture resolution.
 If antialiasing is disabled, the eraser will either fully erase pixels or leave them intact.
+NOTE When disabled, all other options in the Transparency tab are disabled.
 Maximum and Minimum Flow The Maximum and Minimum Flow parameters let you set the range for the rate at which your eraser's effect flows.
 The greater the flow, the more consistent the effect is.
 If the flow is light, then the effect may look spotty.
 This feature works with the pressure sensitivity of a pen tablet.
 Maximum Flow: Sets the maximum rate at which colour and texture are applied as you create a fluid stroke.
 Minimum Flow: Sets the minimum rate at which colour and texture are applied as you create a fluid stroke.
 It is defined as a percentage of the Maximum Flow value.
 If the Minimum Flow value is set to 100%, then tablet pressure sensitivity will no longer be applicable.
 The flow will be set to the constant rate of the Maximum Flow value.
-Maximum Opacity and Minimum Opacity The Maximum and Minimum Opacity parameters are where you set the opacity range for a eraser mark.
-This works with the pressure sensitivity of a pen tablet.
-Maximum Opacity: Sets the transparency limit of the eraser mark when the pressure is heavy.
+Maximum Flow = 8 Opacity = 100% Maximum Flow = 100 Opacity = 100% Maximum Opacity and Minimum Opacity The Maximum and Minimum Opacity parameters are where you set the opacity range for a eraser mark.
+This works with the pressure sensitivity of a pen tablet. • Maximum Opacity: Sets the transparency limit of the eraser mark when the pressure is heavy.